ian0220/portfolio/SendingASignal_Gamejam2022/InterfaceManger.md

     private int Emotions(int _doNot)
     {
-        // wil choiose a random emtion that is not the corect 1 int _randomnumber = Random.Range(0, m_emotionsButtons.Length);
+        // wil choice a random emotion that is not the corect 1 int _randomnumber = Random.Range(0, m_emotionsButtons.Length);

         if(m_chosenEmotionNumber.Contains(_randomnumber))